Internships and Practica

 Frequently Asked Questions

-A. Juniors, seniors, and graduate students are eligible for practicum placements.
-Juniors would have completed most of the general education requirements and all of the lower-division courses in the business core, including courses in basic computing, accounting, communications, and statistics.
+Juniors, seniors, and graduate students are eligible for practicum placements.
+Juniors would have completed most of the general education requirements and all of the lower-division courses in the business core, including courses in basic computing, accounting, communication, and statistics.
 Seniors would have completed at least a year of upper-division courses in business administration, much of which would be in their specialty areas.
-Graduate (M.B.A.) students hold a baccalaureate degree, in business or non-business areas.
-Sophomore or freshman students may register for BA 209 credit; however, four credits is the maximum amount of credit available.
+Graduate (MBA or MiM) students hold a baccalaureate degree, in business or non-business areas.

 - Assist in developing a business plan